ixd-physical-computing/IxD-PhysicalComputing-22/Week-9/p5-serial-out.md

 We've demonstrated in class how you're able to establish Duplex (two-way) communication with Arduino and p5.js by handshaking (review it on the Week 9 lecture [slide](https://docs.google.com/presentation/d/1n_S3ss0V8yoHElHRGH3fwzL3Hb48LbnF2S3iw4Vmg_E/edit#slide=id.g17dc17132de_0_82)), where you used the `serial.write()` fuction in p5.js to send out bytes of information, and `Serial.read()` in Arduino to receive them.
 In this lab, you'll learn to send a byte from p5.js to Arduino, and use it to change the brightness of an LED.

-This example is adapted from this [Lab](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/lab-serial-output-from-p5-js/) from the ITP Physical Computing site, follow it for more in-depth explanations.
+This example is adapted from this [Lab](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/lab-serial-output-from-p5-js/) from the ITP Physical Computing site, and this [tutorial](https://docs.arduino.cc/built-in-examples/communication/Dimmer) on the Arduino site.
+Follow both for more in-depth explanations.

 **Arduino**